Rollback and Microservices

 No Breaking Changes

 How does this principle makes the microservices deployment independent?
 Let's consider two services, A and B. B is calling A via A's API.
-In the time of development of a version v1 of the service B, there is a released API of the service A in the version v1.
+In the time of development of a version v1 of the service B, there is a released API of service A in the version v1.
 So the service B v1 makes its call against the service A v1:

-During the development of the service B v1 a new version of the service A - v2 - was released.
+During the development of service B v1 a new version of service A - v2 - was released.
 An additional endpoint was added, but it's okay for the service B because A's API was not broken (in other words, A v2 is compatible with A v1).
 Actually, so far there are no breaking changes the service B doesn't care which newly realeased version of the service A is talking to: